Karan7Singh/DMART-Sales-Dashboard/README.md

 # DMART-Sales-Dashboard
-I have Analyzed DMART Sales Data and created a Sales dashboard which visually presents all the important insights regarding sales .
+I have analyzed DMART Sales Data and created a Sales dashboard using "Pivot Tables , Pivot Charts , Slicers , Timeline" which makes easy to understand data and visually presents all the important insights from the data .